mgarmash/modbus-mqtt/README.md

 * mqtt - Used to configure the MQTT broker.
 * slaves - Map the modbus slaves with their registers into named variables published to MQTT.

-A working example, config.yml, is provided, and how to configure the application is best examplained by disecting this example.
+A working example, config.yml, is provided, and how to configure the application is best explained by disecting this example.

 ### Configuring the serial modbus interface